Today we will continue with Agile development and its T-shaped teams in the perspective of sequential and parallel work.

 See this blog post for further information and also about the correlation to Lean Product Development, and the different way of working for achieving fast feedback loops.

-Of course, the team can get blocked/delayed by other teams’ late delivery, teams working in the same code area, violations of Conway’s law which has led to crappy systemisation, waiting on the same expert* as another team, team members that has nothing to do because they are not T-shaped enough, etc., but that has not been considered above, and is a problem for Agile teams working in sprints and is handled in this blog post.
+Of course, the team can get blocked/delayed by; other teams’ late delivery, teams working in the same code area, violations of Conway’s law which has led to crappy systemisation, waiting on the same expert* as another team, team members that has nothing to do because they are not T-shaped enough, etc., which has not been considered above.
+This is a huge and neglected problem for Agile teams at scale, that is working in sprints, and is handled in this blog post.

 So, for an Agile team, the sequence of analyse, review, build and integrate & test is of course always there, but since the team members will achieve more and more T-shape, it means that the team members are able to do more and more different tasks.
 This leads to an unlimited number of scenarios of the work inside the sprints.